 A customer has actually spent money on your business.
 He or she has bought at least one product or service.

-It’s great to have website traffic, but conversions are more important.
+It’s great to have website traffic and ever-increasing engagement, but conversions are more important.
 That’s why you have to think carefully about your call-to-action phrases.

 Call-to-Action Statistics and Curious Facts